MigsAdventure/react-gh-pages-bp/README.md

 This boiler-plate was made using [Create React App](https://github.com/facebookincubator/create-react-app).

-Baisc boiler-plate to host with react using react-router with gh-pages.
+Baisc boiler-plate to host with Github Pages using react with react-router.